 This is unlike any language seen in nonprofit job announcements for fundraisers, which is why it attracts an unusually capable and ambitious pool of applicants.

 This design also puts a stop to the turnover plaguing the profession: the average tenure of a development director is approximately 18 months, another indication of a broken model.
-The hires we’ve made and trained– hires with no previous major gift experience– have raised multi-million dollar gifts in the first 90 days of their position.
+The hires we’ve made and trained – hires with no previous major gift experience – have performed exceptionally well.